Temporary layoff

 Employee eligibility

 Most employees are entitled to vacation time and vacation pay after being employed for one year.
+However, an employee may take vacation with pay before completing a full 12 months of employment if the employer agrees.

 Some employees who work in specified industries and professions aren’t eligible for annual vacations and vacation pay, including: